advanderveer/27067dd17/onl/wall/README.md

 ### R&D Questions
 - RQ1: How do deposit transactions look like, how to securely time limit them?
+    - Idea 1: A transaction to of which the output can only be spend after a certain amount of blocks.
+This height difference must be larger then the time that deposit transactions can be used for minting blocks. _But can we used this to slice the user if proof of malpractice is provided?_ in that case it will be (partially) spendable by some-one else before it unlocks
 - RQ2: Does walking back for total stake work in practice?
 - RQ3: How quickly can be expect finalization, if at all?
 - RQ4: How does the round-time adjustment take place?
 Can it be attacked?

 ### Engineering Questions
-- Just one PK, simplicity is king -> Signature is VRF, is ID
+- [x] Just one PK, simplicity is king -> Signature is VRF, is ID
 - Block syncing with peers needs to be more efficiency

 ### Attacks